 Are Trump And U.S. Intelligence Community Headed For A Showdown?

 There's a new narrative solidifying in Washington: President-elect Donald Trump distrusts the U.S. intelligence community because it's been sounding the alarm on Russia's interference in the November election.
-In turn, this feeds a growing sense of dread among U.S. intelligence professionals that the President-elect and his inner circle will ignore or undermine the intelligence community at every opportunity.
+In turn, this feeds a growing sense of dread among U.S. intelligence professionals that the president-elect and his inner circle will ignore or undermine the intelligence community at every opportunity.

 The "Intelligence" briefing on so-called "Russian hacking" was delayed until Friday, perhaps more time needed to build a case.
 Very strange!— Donald J. Trump (@realDonaldTrump) January 4, 2017